Integral models in unramified mixed characteristic (0,2) of hermitian orthogonal Shimura varieties of PEL type, Part I

 {\bigsll {\bf 1.
 Introduction}}

 Let $k$ be an algebraically closed field of characteristic $2$.
 Let $W(k)$ be the ring of Witt vectors with coefficients in $k$.
 Let $\sg$ be the Frobenius automorphism of either $k$ or $W(k)$.
-Let $(M,\Phi)$ be the (contravariant) Dieudonn\'e module of a $2$-divisible group $D$ over $k$.
-Thus $M$ is a free $W(k)$-module of rank equal to the height $h_D$ of $D$ and $\Phi:M\to M$ is a $\sg$-linear endomorphism such that we have $2M\subseteq\Phi(M)$.
-Let $D^{\rm t}$ be the Cartier dual of $D$.
+Let $D$ be a {\it $2$-divisible group} over $k$.
+Let $(M,\Phi)$ be the (contravariant) {\it Dieudonn\'e module} of $D$.
+We recall that $M$ is a free $W(k)$-module of rank equal to the height $h_D$ of $D$ and $\Phi:M\to M$ is a $\sg$-linear endomorphism such that we have $2M\subseteq\Phi(M)\subseteq M$.
+Let $D^{\rm t}$ be the {\it Cartier dual} of $D$.

 {\bf 1.1.
 Standard deformation spaces.} The simplest {\it formal deformation spaces} associated to $2$-divisible groups over $k$ are the following three: